 This section provides a survey of some common resiliency strategies.
 Most of these are not limited to a particular technology.
 The descriptions in this section summarize the general idea behind each technique, with links to further reading.

 Retry transient failures.
 Transient failures can be caused by momentary loss of network connectivity, a dropped database connection, or a timeout when a service is busy.
 Often, a transient failure can be resolved simply by retrying the request.
 For many Azure services, the client SDK implements automatic retries, in a way that is transparent to the caller; see Retry service specific guidance.

 Each retry attempt adds to the total latency.
 Also, too many failed requests can cause a bottleneck, as pending requests accumulate in the queue.
 These blocked requests might hold critical system resources such as memory, threads, database connections, and so on, which can cause cascading failures.
 To avoid this, increase the delay between each retry attempt, and limit the total number of failed requests.

+Load balance across instances.
 For scalability, a cloud application should be able to scale out by adding more instances.
 This approach also improves resiliency, because unhealthy instances can be removed from rotation.
 For example:

 - Put two or more VMs behind a load balancer.
 The load balancer distributes traffic to all the VMs.
 See Run load-balanced VMs for scalability and availability.

 - Scale out an Azure App Service app to multiple instances.
 App Service automatically balances load across instances.
 See Basic web application.

 - Use Azure Traffic Manager to distribute traffic across a set of endpoints.

 To maximize availability, replicas can be placed in multiple regions.
 However, this increases the latency when replicating the data.
 Typically, replicating across regions is done asynchronously, which implies an eventual consistency model and potential data loss if a replica fails.

 - Put a work item on a queue, to be handled later.